AIDS Awareness Month & NYF’s New Life Center

 AIDS Awareness in a Developing Nation

-All family members must participate in farming as much as possible – ideally managing to produce more in crop yields than he or she consumes.
+All family members must participate in farming as much as possible.
+Ideally, they would manage to produce more in crop yields than they consume.
 Failing to do so may result in months of hunger for the entire family.
-In families wherein a father has passed away, and in which a mother of young children has learned (having become extremely sick herself) that she is now living with HIV/AIDS, the illness itself is only a piece of the greater extended family’s dilemma – especially if accurate information about HIV is not available in the community.
-The situation is worse still if children have also been infected.
+In families wherein a father has passed away, and in which a mother of young children has learned (having become extremely sick herself) that she is now living with HIV/AIDS, the illness itself is only a piece of the greater extended family’s dilemma.
+This is especially if accurate information about HIV is not available in the community.
+And if children at infected, the situation is worse.

 Families who try to manage their child’s illness often struggle, and many fail, in a system without a safety net.
 This is no one’s fault.
 The challenge of pediatric HIV, within already-demanding circumstances, is devastating.